LIHTU/Covid-19-Data-Viz-Explorer/readme.md

 # Covid-19 Data Viz Explorer

 ## Description
-A web page where you can explore covid-19 data and play with disease spread simulations
+A web page where you can explore covid-19 data and play with disease spread simulations.

 ## Authors
 Robin Nelson